coatrack/coatrack/contribution-and-developer-guidelines.md

-Note: If you want to contribute to CoatRack you need to sign the corresponding Contributors License Agreement (CLA) previously.
+Note: If you want to contribute to CoatRack you need to sign the corresponding Contributors License Agreement (CLA) beforehand.
 Signing instructions can be found in [signing-tutorial.md](https://github.com/coatrack/signing-tutorial.md).